Last Updated on September 7, 2022 by Editor

 The Plymouth Cheese Co.

-Before leaving the State Historic Site and the little hamlet of Plymouth Notch, stop into the Plymouth Cheese Factory.
+Before leaving the State Historic Site and the little hamlet of Plymouth Notch, stop at the Plymouth Cheese Factory.
 Calvin Coolidge’s father founded it in 1890 in this very barn.
 He managed it well into the ‘30s.

 VISIT: Woodstock History Center